Komal-Mandal/AWS/IAM/README.md

 - Authorization = Verifying what you can do (policies).

-# Step-by-step User , Group, Policy creation
+# Step-by-step User , Group and Policy creation

 ## Sign in